AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 * **Form Data Model Path**: Browse and select a form data model present on the server.

 * **Service**: List of the services that the selected form data model provides.
-* **Input for services &gt; Provide input data using literal, workflow metadata, and a JSON file**: A service can have multiple arguments.
-Select the option to obtain the value of the service arguments from a workflow metadata property, a JSON object, or directly enter the value in the provided text box:
+* **Input for services &gt; Provide input data using literal, variable, or workflow metadata, and a JSON file**: A service can have multiple arguments.
+Select the option to obtain the value of the service arguments from a workflow metadata property, a JSON object, a variable, or directly enter the value in the provided text box:

     * **Literal:** Use the option when you know the exact value to specify.
 For example, srose@we.info.
+    * **Variable: **Use the option to retrieve the value stored in a variable.
     * **Retrieve from Workflow Metadata:** Use the option when the value to use is saved in a workflow metadata property.
 For example, emailAddress.
     * **JSON Dot Notation:** Use the option when the value to use is in a JSON file.
-For example, insurance.customerDetails.emailAddress.The JSON Dot Notation option is available only if Map input fields from input JSON option is selected.
+For example, insurance.customerDetails.emailAddress.
+The JSON Dot Notation option is available only if Map input fields from input JSON option is selected.
     * **Map input fields from input JSON:** Specify path of a JSON file to obtain input value of some service arguments from the JSON file.
-Path of the JSON file can be relative to the payload or an absolute path.
+Path of the JSON file can be relative to the payload, an absolute path, or you can select an input JSON document using a variable of JSON or Form Data Model type.

-* **Input for services &gt; Provide input data using a JSON file:** Select the option to obtain values for all the arguments from a JSON file.
+* **Input for services &gt; Provide input data using variable or a JSON file:** Select the option to obtain values for all the arguments from a JSON file saved at an absolute path, at a path relative to payload, or in a variable.
-* **Input JSON File Path**: Path of the JSON file containing values for all the service arguments.
-Path of the JSON file can be** relative to the payload** or an** absolute path**.
+* **Select Input JSON document using**: The JSON file containing values for all the service arguments.
+Path of the JSON file can be **relative to the payload** or an **absolute path.** You can also retrieve the input JSON document using a variable of JSON or Form Data Model data type.

 * **JSON Dot Notation:** Leave the field blank to use all the objects of the specified JSON file as input for service arguments.
 To read a specific JSON object from the specified JSON file as input for service arguments, specify dot notation for the JSON object, for example, If you have a JSON similar to the one listed at the start of the section, specify insurance.customerDetails to provide all the details of a customer as input to the service.
-* **Output of service &gt; Map and write output values to metadata: **Select the option to save the output values as properties of the workflow instance metadata node in crx-repository.
+* **Output of service &gt; Map and write output values to variable or metadata:** Select the option to save the output values as properties of the workflow instance metadata node in crx-repository.
 Specify the name of the metadata property and select the corresponding service output attribute to be mapped with metadata property, for example, map the phone_number returned by output service with the phone_number property of workflow metadata.
+Similarly, you can store the output in a variable of Long data type.
-* **Output of service &gt; Save output as JSON: **Select the option to save the output values in a JSON file.
+* **Output of service &gt; Save output to variable or a JSON file:** Select the option to save the output values in a JSON file at an absolute path, at a path relative to payload, or in a variable .
-* **Output JSON File Path: **Path to save the save the output JSON file.
+* **Save Output JSON document using below options:** Save the output JSON file.
 The path of the output JSON file can be relative to the payload or an absolute path.
+You can also save the output JSON file using a variable of JSON or Form Data Model data type.

 ## Sign Document step {#sign-document-step}

 The Sign Document step enables you to use Adobe Sign to sign documents.
 The Sign Document step has the following properties:

 * **Agreement Name:** Specify the title of the agreement.
 The agreement name becomes part of the subject and body text of the email sent to the signers.
+You can either store the name in a variable of String data type or select **Literal** to add the name manually.

 * **Locale:** Specify the language for the email and verification options.
+You can either store the locale in a variable of String data type or select **Literal** to choose the locale from the list of available options.
+You must define the locale code while storing the value for the locale in a variable.
+For example, specify **en_US** for English and **fr_FR** for French.

 * **Adobe Sign Cloud Configuration**: Choose an Adobe Sign Cloud Configuration.
-If you have not configured Adobe Sign for AEM Forms, see [Integrate Adobe Sign with AEM Forms](/help/forms/using/adobe-sign-integration-adaptive-forms.md).
+If you have not configured Adobe Sign for AEM Forms, see [Integrate Adobe Sign with AEM Forms](../../forms/using/adobe-sign-integration-adaptive-forms.md).

-* **Document to be Signed:** You can choose a document from a location relative to the payload, use payload as the document, or specify an absolute path of the document.
+* **Select Document to be signed using:** You can choose a document from a location relative to the payload, use payload as the document, specify an absolute path of the document, or retrieve the document stored in a variable of Document data type.
 * **Days Until Deadline:** A document is marked due (passed deadline) after there is no activity on the task for the number of days specifies in the **Days Until Deadline** field.
 The number of days are counted after the documented is assigned to a user for signing.
 * **Reminder Email Frequency:** You can send a reminder email at daily or weekly interval.
 The week is counted from the day the documented is assigned to a user for signing.
 * **Signature Process:** You can choose to sign a document in a sequential or a parallel order.
 In sequential order, one signer receives the document at a time for signing.
 After the first signer completes signing the document, then the document is sent to the second signer, and so on.
 In parallel order, multiple signers can sign a document at a time.
 * **Redirection URL:** Specify a redirection URL.
 After the document is signed, you can redirect the assignee to a URL.
 Usually, this URL contains a thank you message or further instructions.
 * **Workflow Stage:** A workflow can have multiple stages.
 These stages are displayed in the AEM Inbox.
 You can define these stages in the properties of the model (Sidekick &gt; Page &gt; Page Properties &gt; Stages).
 * **Select Signers:** Specify the method to choose signers for the document.
 You can dynamically assign the workflow to a user or a group or manually add details of a signer.
 * **Script or service to select signers:** The option is available only if the Dynamically option is selected in the Select Signers field.
 You can specify an ECMAScript or a service to choose signers and verification options for a document.
 * **Signer Details:** The option is available only if the Manually option is selected in the Select Signers field.
 Specify email address and choose an optional verification mechanism.
 Before selecting a 2-step verification mechanism, ensure that the corresponding verification option is enabled for the configured Adobe Sign account.
+You can use a variable of String data type to define values for **[!UICONTROL Email]**, **[!UICONTROL Country Code]**, and **[!UICONTROL Phone Number]** fields.
+The **[!UICONTROL Country Code]** and **[!UICONTROL Phone Number]** fields display only if you select **[!UICONTROL Phone Verification]** from the **[!UICONTROL 2-step verification]** drop-down list.
-* **Status Variable:** An Adobe Sign enabled document stores signing status of the document in a variable.
+* **Status Variable:** An Adobe Sign enabled document stores signing status of the document in a variable of String data type.
 Specify the name of the status variable (adobeSignStatus).
 A status variable of an instance is available in CRXDE at /etc/workflow/instances/&lt;server&gt;/&lt;date-time&gt;/&lt;instance of workflow model&gt;/workItems/&lt;node&gt;/metaData contains status of a variable.
-* **Signed Document Path:** Specify the location to keep signed documents.
-You can choose to overwrite the payload file or place the signed document at a location within the payload directory.
+* **Save signed document using below options:** Specify the location to keep signed documents.
+You can choose to overwrite the payload file, place the signed document at a location within the payload directory, or store the signed document in a variable of Document type.

 ## Document Services steps {#document-services-steps}

 AEM Document services are a set of services for creating, assembling, and securing PDF Documents.
-AEM Forms provides a seperate AEM Workflow step for each document service:
+AEM Forms provides a separate AEM Workflow step for each document service.

+Similar to other AEM Forms workflow steps, such as Assign Task, Send Email, and Sign Document, you can use variables in all AEM Document services steps.
+For more information on creating and managing variables, see [Variables in AEM workflows](../../forms/using/variable-in-aem-workflows.md).

 ### Apply Document Time Stamp step {#apply-document-time-stamp-step}

 Add time stamp to a document.
 You provide document details such as input document path, input document name, location to store exported data.
-You may choose to overwrite existing payload file or choose a different file name to store data in a different file under payload folder.
+You may choose to overwrite existing payload file, choose a different file name to store data in a different file under payload folder, provide an absolute path to the data, or store data in a variable of Document data type.

 ### Convert to image step {#convert-to-image-step}

-Converts a PDF document to an image file.
+Converts a PDF document to list of images.
 Supported image formats are JPEG, JPEG2000, PNG, and TIFF.
 The following information applies to conversions to TIFF images:

 * A multi-page TIFF file is generated.
 * Some annotations are not included in TIFF images.
 Annotations that require Acrobat to generate their appearance are not included.